Last modified January 3, 2021

-And you, Mariete, what uses do you give to the Raspberry Pi for home automation?
+And you, Mariete, what uses do you make of the Raspberry Pi for home automation?

-I have several Raspberry Pi at home working permanently, they have been on for years, and some of the things I have done with them are the following:
+I have several Raspberry Pi at home running permanently, they have been running for years, and some of the things I have done with them are the following:

-- There is a Raspberry Pi 3 running Network node and MQTT server.
+- There is a Raspberry Pi 3 running Node network and the MQTT server.
 It is a main piece of the house and its reliability is beyond doubt.
-Sometimes it's months in a row running permanently, night and day, without any problem.
-Nor does it lack power for the work it does.
+Sometimes is months in a row operating permanently, night and day, without any problem.
+Nor does he lack power for the work he does.

-- For the InfluxDB database, where all the historical information of all the sensors in the house is stored (and there are a few!), I use another Raspberry Pi 3.
-It also has more than enough power for some more minor services such as the server infrared MQTT and something else.
+- For the InfluxDB database, where all the historical information of all the sensors in the house is stored (and there are quite a few!), I use another Raspberry Pi 3.
+In addition, it has plenty of power for some more less important services such as the server infrared MQTT and something else.

-I also have a couple of more Raspberrys that I use for tests, gadgets or substitutions.
+I also have a couple more Raspberries that I use for testing, pots, or substitutions.

 And, are there multiple versions of Raspberry Pi?

-Okay, I see that you have been paying attention to the previous paragraph, where I have said that I use several versions of Raspberries Pi.
+Ok, I see that you have been attentive to the previous paragraph, where I said that I use several versions of Raspberry Pi.

-Yes, there are many different versions, because its manufacturer is releasing new models for a short time, but basically the ones you can find on the market (by the order in which they seem most interesting to me):
+Yes, there are quite a few different versions, because their manufacturer is releasing new models for a short time, but basically the ones you can find on the market (in the order in which they seem most interesting to me):

 Although it is not the latest model, it is the one I use for more things.